gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 This document builds on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}} and specifies how a client joins an OSCOAP multicast group through a resource server acting as Group Manager.
 The client acting as joining node relies on an Access Token, which is bound to a proof-of-possession key and authorizes the access to a specific join resource at the Group Manager.

-The client and the Group Manager leverage protocol-specific profiles of ACE such as {{I-D.seitz-ace-oscoap-profile}} and {{I-D.gerdes-ace-dtls-authorize}}, in order to achieve communication security, proof of possession and server authentication.
+The client and the Group Manager leverage protocol-specific profiles of ACE such as {{I-D.seitz-ace-oscoap-profile}} and {{I-D.gerdes-ace-dtls-authorize}}, in order to achieve communication security, proof-of-possession and server authentication.

 ## Terminology {#ssec-terminology}